StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/flag-a-case.md

 <!-- md:permission `manageCase/update` -->

-This topic provides step-by-step instructions for flagging a [case](about-cases.md) in TheHive.

-Use this procedure to highlight a case for all users in your organization.
-Flagged cases appear at the top of the case list.
+Flag a [case](about-cases.md) in TheHive to highlight it for all users in your organization.
+Flagged cases appear at the top of the case list for increased visibility.

 <h2>Procedure</h2>